 Only about 14% of calls made to businesses are answered without being placed on hold.
 Customers naturally want a more reliable way to address their queries.
 SMS services can be that solution.

 In fact, about 78% of survey respondents wanted to communicate with businesses over SMS.
-By incorporating texting into your customer service toolset, you are offering consumers what they want.
+By incorporating customer service SMS in your toolset, you are offering consumers what they want.

 Two essential tips for your SMS customer service program: